 What do you do when you visit a website and it keeps loading forever?

-If you’re not sure where to host your blog, use Bluehost.
-I use them for my blogs and they load at lightning speed!
+If you’re on a budget and not sure where to host your blog, use Bluehost.
+I use them for my blogs and they load at lightning speed.

-If you haven’t launched your blog yet, Just head over to my Step-by-Step Bluehost WordPress Tutorial to start a blog like a pro in just 10 minutes!
+If you haven’t launched your blog yet, head over to my step-by-step Bluehost WordPress tutorial to start a blog like a pro in just 30 minutes.

-Furthermore, you can speed up your WordPress blog with a caching plugin.
-It stores your pages and posts in a more compact “package” that loads faster in your visitors web browser.
+Furthermore, you can speed up your website by using WordPress caching plugins.
+These nifty plugins store your pages and posts in a more compact package that loads faster in your visitors web browser.

 In addition to page speed, you also want to make sure your blog is easy to use.